sbg/icr-workshop/README.md

 ## Selecting Disease

 After selecting the `Case category`, please click on the purple `File` category to add properties to the query.
-In a first step, please select the "Disease type" category and search for Pancreatic Adenocarcinoma
+In a first step, please select the `Disease type` category and search for Pancreatic Adenocarcinoma
 ![Selecting Diagnosis](img/CGC-hasDisease-step3.png)

 ## Selecting Pancreatic Adenocarcinoma